Politics: The trial of Pritam or Raeesah?

 Chee Hong Tat, beleaguered minister for transport, and also beleaguered MAS deputy chairman, attributed it to an “information gap” between government agencies.
 MAS informed MCCY of the capital extraction only after a heated parliamentary debate on August 6th.
 “I wonder if it is only me that finds it troubling that there was no coordinated discussion between the two major relevant regulators, MAS and MCCY, in advance of the proposed deal,” mused Jamus Lim, WP MP.

 The government’s convoluted calisthenics to extract itself from this jam were equally troubling.
 On Monday, the Insurance (Amendment) Bill allowing MAS to consider MCCY’s views—there was previously no such regulatory provision—was tabled; on Wednesday it was passed.
 Officially, the Allianz deal can now be blocked.
-“Passing legislation which has or is seen to have retrospective effect must not be taken lightly,” said He Teng Ru, another WP MP.
+“Passing legislation which has or is seen to have retrospective effect must not be taken lightly,” said He Ting Ru, another WP MP.
 “This is especially so when it…has the potential to hurt Singapore’s reputation for certainty, stability and predictability of our commercial laws.”
 Others wondered why the MAS didn’t use the latitude accorded to it in the pre-existing Insurance Act to question the deal even without MCCY’s advice.
 No one’s holding their breath for answers.

 Politics: Can we finally say goodbye to Oxley?